CATReloaded/CATReloaded-Circles-Roadmaps-2023/EmbeddedSystems-Circle-Roadmap/readme.md

-Here you have all  the core topics and some suggested courses for those topics.
+Here, you will find all the core topics and some suggested courses for those topics.
-> Notice that any roadmap is not sacred, you may find some courses better than the suggested ones from your perspective.
-However, you should go through all the topics.
+> Notice that any roadmap is not sacred.
+You may find better alternatives to the suggested courses from your perspective.
+However, this roadmap contains all the core topic and you should go through all of them.
 So let's start
 # Contents
 - [Beginner Level](#beginner-level)